erikdgreatest/erikdgreatest/README.md

 - 👋 Hi, I’m @erikdgreatest
-- 👀 I’m interested in Computer Science, Programming, Software Creation, A.I
+- 👀 I’m interested in Computer Science, Computer Hacking, Programming, Software Creation and A.I
-- 🌱 I’m currently learning The Fundamentals of Computer Science
+- 🌱 I’m currently learning The Foundations of my craft.

 <!---
 erikdgreatest/erikdgreatest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.